pcdv/jocket/README.md

  - -Dwarmup=0 : sets the number of reps during warmup to 0 (default=50000)
  - -Dport=1234 : use port 1234 (default=3333)

-The client outputs a file /tmp/Jocket or /tmp/Socket which can be fed into Gnuplot, Excel etc.
+The client outputs a file /tmp/Jocket or /tmp/Socket which can be fed into Gnuplot, Excel etc. Each line contains the number of microseconds taken between the emission of the PING request and the reception of the PONG reply.

 Credits
 -------